ConnorWatts/ConnorWatts.github.io/_posts/2023-12-07-my_research.md

 layout: post
 title: Scalable Bayesian Reinforcement Learning
 ---
 The aim of this post is to introduce to you the topic of my PhD research.
-Before we look at look at what, let's first set the scene.
+My research goal is to investigate methods to scale Bayesian reinforcement learning to handle large-scale problems.
+Before we look at what this means and why I think this is a nobable endeavour, let's first set the scene.

 ![An Intelligent Agent.](https://raw.githubusercontent.com/ConnorWatts/ConnorWatts.github.io/master/Rubiks.gif)
 *An Intelligent Agent*